anuragjain67/anuragjain67.github.io/_drafts/problem-with-multithreading-in-python.md

 There are lot of definitions I have found over the INTERNET.

-* A thread is a basic unit of CPU utilization, consisting of a program counter, a stack, and a set of registers, ( and a thread ID. )
 * A thread is a light weight process.
 * Each thread belongs to exactly one process and no thread can exist outside a process.
-* Traditional ( heavyweight ) processes have a single thread of control - There is one program counter, and one sequence of instructions that can be carried out at any given time.
 * As shown in Figure 1 multi-threaded applications have multiple threads within a single process, each having their own program counter, stack and set of registers, but sharing common code, data, and certain structures such as open files.

 {% include figure.html path="posts/process_threads.jpg" caption="Figure 1 - Single Process Multithreading" %}

 ### Why Thread ?

-* Threads are very useful in modern programming whenever a process has multiple tasks to perform independently of the others.
+* Threads provide a way to improve application performance through parallelism and/or concurrency.
+	* A single threaded process can only run on one CPU, no matter how many cores/processors are available, whereas the execution of a multi-threaded application may be split amongst available processors/cores.
+	* We can run one thread which can provide rapid response to user.
+And in background one thread is doing extensive CPU work.

+* By default threads share common code, data, and other resources:

+	* Which allows multiple tasks to be performed simultaneously in a single address space.

 		> For example in a word processor, a background thread may check spelling and grammar while a foreground thread processes user input ( keystrokes ), while yet a third thread loads images from the hard drive, and a fourth does periodic automatic backups of the file being edited.

-* Threads provide a way to improve application performance through parallelism and/or concurrency.

-### Advantages

-* Responsiveness - One thread may provide rapid response while other threads are blocked or slowed down doing intensive calculations.
-* Resource sharing - By default threads share common code, data, and other resources, which allows multiple tasks to be performed simultaneously in a single address space.
-* Economy - Creating and managing threads ( and context switches between them ) is much faster than performing the same tasks for processes.
+	* Creating, Managing, Context switches is much faster than performing the same tasks for processes.
-* Scalability, i.e. Utilization of multiprocessor architectures - A single threaded process can only run on one CPU, no matter how many may be available, whereas the execution of a multi-threaded application may be split amongst available processors. ( Note that single threaded processes can still benefit from multi-processor architectures when there are multiple processes contending for the CPU, i.e. when the load average is above some certain threshold. )

 ### Multithreading Model

-* There are two types of thread: User Level Thread, Kernel Level Thread.
+There are two types of thread:

-* User level thread: Application manages thread, i.e. creating/destroying thread, saving/restoring thread, scheduling thread, passing message/data to thread.
+* **User level thread:** Application manages thread, i.e. creating/destroying thread, saving/restoring thread, scheduling thread, passing message/data to thread.
 Kernel is not aware of the existence of threads.

-* Kernel level thread: Thread management done by Kernel i.e. maintain context information for a process or threads within process.
-Scheduling by Kernel is done on a thread basis.
-Kernel perform thread creation, scheduling and management in Kernel space.
-* Advantages of User level thread:
+	* Advantages:

 		* User level thread can run on any operating system.
 		* Thread switching does not require Kernel mode privileges.
 		* Scheduling can be application specific in the user level thread.
 		* User level threads are fast to create and manage.

-* Disadvantages of User level thread:
+	* Disadvantages:

 		* When context switch happens it block process, as process is maintaining threads so threads also block.
 		* Multithreaded application cannot take advantage of multiprocessing

-* Advantages of Kernel level thread:
+* **Kernel level thread:** Thread management done by Kernel i.e. maintain context information for a process or threads within process.
+Scheduling by Kernel is done on a thread basis.
+Kernel perform thread creation, scheduling and management in Kernel space.

+	* Advantages:

 		* Kernel can simultaneously schedule multiple threads from the same process on multiple processes.
 		* If one thread in a process is blocked, the Kernel can schedule another thread of the same process.
 		* Kernel routines themselves can multithreaded.

-* Disadvantages of Kernel level thread:
+	* Disadvantages:

 		* Kernel threads are generally slower to create and manage than the user threads.
 		* Transfer of control from one thread to another within same process requires a mode switch to the Kernel.

 In a specific implementation, the user threads must be mapped to kernel threads, using one of the following strategies.

 #### Many-To-One Model

 * In the many-to-one model, many user-level threads are all mapped onto a single kernel thread.
-Thread management is handled by the thread library in user space, which is very efficient.
+* Thread management is handled by the thread library in user space, which is very efficient.
 * However, if a blocking system call is made, then the entire process blocks, even if the other user threads would otherwise be able to continue.
 * Because a single kernel thread can operate only on a single CPU, the many-to-one model does not allow individual processes to be split across multiple CPUs.
-* Green threads for Solaris and GNU Portable Threads implement the many-to-one model in the past, but few systems continue to do so today.

 {% include figure.html path="posts/threads_manytoone.jpg" caption="Figure 2 - Many to one" %}